filecoin-project/lotus/documentation/en/cli-lotus.md

 COMMANDS:
-   get, g              Get F3 power table at a specific instance ID or latest instance if none is specified.

-                       The instance may be specified as the first argument.
-If unspecified, the latest instance is used. get-proportion, gp  Gets the total proportion of power for a list of actors at a given instance.
+   get, g              Get F3 power table at a specific instance ID or latest instance if none is specified. get-proportion, gp  Gets the total proportion of power for a list of actors at a given instance. help, h             Shows a list of commands or help for one command

-                       The instance may be specified via --instance flag.
-If unspecified, the latest instance is used.

-                       The list of actors may be specified as Actor ID or miner address, space separated, via arguments.
-Example:
-                         $ lotus f3 powertable get-proportion -i 42 1413 t01234 f12345
-   help, h             Shows a list of commands or help for one command

 OPTIONS: